 Certified Women's Coaching Specialist

 CrossFit L2 Trainer

 Eat To Perform - Certified Nutrition Coach - Specialty in Science of Body Recomposition

 I played sports all throughout high school but was never a one-sport athlete.
 In fact, I played nearly all the sports offered at my school; I skipped two, basketball and cross country.
 This didn’t happen because I was an amazing athlete, it was because I got bored.
-I would do a sport for a season then change it up the next year because, well, I had already done that.
+I would do a sport for a season and then change it up the next year because, well, I had already done that.
 I continued to be active in college playing varsity rugby and trying out intramural soccer.
 The sports I loved the most were the team sports, I liked the community they offered.
 Playing many different sports gave me great exposure to lots of different types of training and movement.
-I eventually went to college to learn specifically about exercise in hopes to make it into some sort of career one day.
+I eventually went to college to learn specifically about exercise and movement in hopes to make it into some sort of career one day.

-I grew up with the idea that nothing was impossible and I could do anything I put my mind to.
+I grew up with the idea that nothing was impossible and that I could do anything I put my mind to.
 I was encouraged to try new things and get out of my comfort zone.
 Sometimes I would be successful and sometimes I would fail miserably.
 I also learned that failure was not a negative thing but rather a stepping stone to success.
-What I love about coaching is being able to help people achieve the goals important to them, whether it’s being able to do a pull-up, lift a heavy barbell, get off medication, pick up the kids/grandkids without pain, or anything in between.
-Reaching that goal will have failures and successes along the way and as a coach, I get to help people through that process.
+What I love about coaching is being able to help people achieve the goals important to them, whether it’s being able to do a pull-up, lift a heavy barbell, get off medication, or pick up the kids/grandkids without pain, or anything in between.
+Reaching that goal will have failures and successes along the way, and as a coach, I get to help people through that process.
 One of the things that give me the most joy as a coach is the look on a person's face when they do something they didn't think they could do.
 That is such a great moment.